Vector35/binaryninja-api/docs/guide/troubleshooting.md

 }
 ```

-### MacOS
+### macOS

 #### Xcode Installed Python 3

-If you're running Catlina MacOS with the Python 3 installed by XCode and wish to use that version of Python with Binary Ninja, you'll need to do the following:
+If you're running Catlina macOS with the Python 3 installed by XCode and wish to use that version of Python with Binary Ninja, you'll need to do the following:

 1. Set the PYTHONHOME environment variable for your user to the following: `PYTHONHOME=/Library/Developer/CommandLineTools/Library/Frameworks/Python3.framework/Versions/3.7`
 1. If you have an existing `settings.json` in `~/Library/Application Support/Binary Ninja/` merge the below, or create it with these contents if it does not exist: